saslani/saslani.github.io/_posts/2018-12-14-terraform-teamcity-aws.md

 $ cd teamcity
 ```

-If you have created your amazon account within the past couple of years, it's likely that it comes with a default VPC.
-We are going to create an isolated Virtual Private Cloud and subnets and use them to launch EC2 instances.

-In the root directory, create the main.tf. **tf** is Terraform convention.
-We will use this main.tf as a driver that contains other modules to build pieces we need.
+In the root directory, create the main.tf. **tf** is terraform convention.
+We will use this _main.tf_ as a driver that contains other modules to build pieces we need.

 ```bash
 $ touch main.tf